DCRT-LUMC/exonviz/paper.md

 their ideas, suggestions and their feedback on earlier versions of ExonViz.
 We also thank Maximilian Haeussler and his colleagues at the UCSC for their efforts implementing exon frame information into the UCSC Genome Browser.
-We also thank Nanieke van den Berg for creating the figure for this manuscript.
+We also thank Nanieke van den Berg for creating Figure \ref{abstract}.

 # References